beiniycitiznet/Python_Challenge/README.md

 ## PyPoll

-Helping a small, rural town modernize its vote counting process
+Helping a small, rural town modernize its vote counting process.
+The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.

 <img src="PyPoll.png">

 ### Instruction

-* Create a Python script that analyzes the votes and calculates each of the following:
+* Your task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast
   * A complete list of candidates who received votes